jdx/mise/README.md

 echo '~/bin/rtx activate fish | source' >> ~/.config/fish/config.fish
 ```

+Note: If you're moving from asdf to rtx, please review [How do I migrate from asdf?](#how-do-i-migrate-from-asdf) for guidance.

 > **Warning**
 >
 > If you use direnv with `layout python` or other logic that needs to reference rtx runtimes inside